 In 2016, the Melrose-Mindoro School District partnered with Bray Architects to conduct a comprehensive facilities assessment to evaluate the needs at its three school campuses.
 The study identified safety/security, staff efficiency, busing, grade configuration, and aging infrastructure as the most pressing needs.

-After review of the facility analysis and the potential solutions Bray provided, the School Board presented the options to the community through a survey to help determine the direction it should take in addressing the District’s immediate and future needs.
-With careful evaluation of the assessment and clear direction from the community survey results, the School Board unanimously voted to place a $24,700,000 referendum question on the November 8, 2016 ballot to create a consolidated campus at the existing high school site.
+With careful evaluation of the assessment and clear direction from the community survey results, the School Board unanimously voted to place a $24,700,000 referendum question on the November 8, 2016 ballot to create a consolidated Melrose-Mindoro School District campus at the existing high school site.
 The question was soundly approved by taxpayers.

-Upon completion of three building additions, renovations, and site improvements, the consolidated campus will not only solve the identified needs, but also save the District an estimated $180,000 annually.
+Upon completion of three building additions, renovations, and site improvements, the consolidated campus saves the District an estimated $180,000 annually.